Hacking the macOS Twitter client

 /Applications/Twitter.app/Contents/MacOS/, and open

 Finding the relevant code

-For a small change like this, it’s often enough to make a few educated guesses and search for them.
+Objective-C programs leave a ton of information in the executable, so it’s often enough to make a few educated guesses and search for them.
 We know the current Tweet character limit is 140 characters, so we could search for limit, maximum, or something like that.